 |Easier to Manage||IIS|

 |Most Compatible with Websites (excluding ASP and ASP.Net websites)||Apache|

 |Best PHP Performer (assuming Fast-CGI is used)||IIS & Apache (tie)|

 |Native ASP and ASP.Net Support||IIS|

 (there is .NET Core for Linux, but it is not 1:1 with the full .NET Framework)

 (Apache can be configured to be resistant to the Slowloris attack, but without a rewrite, will not be able to be immune to this type of attack)

-- There is Mono for Apache, but that does not count, since Mono is emulating ASP.Net, it’s not actually an authentic ASP.Net framework.
+- There is Mono for Apache, but that does not count, since Mono is emulating ASP.Net.
+It’s not an authentic ASP.Net framework.

-- The attack uses up all of the connection slots on the web server, so legitimate web traffic cannot get through.
-Unfortunately Apache can never be immune to this attack without a rewrite of its code.
+- The attack uses up all the connection slots on the web server, so legitimate web traffic cannot get through.
+Unfortunately, Apache can never be immune to this attack without a rewrite of its code.